 If you are selected to participate, the clinical trial team will explain the possible benefits and risks to you.
 You can choose not to participate before the trial begins.
 You can also choose to stop participating at any point during the trial.

 We’re proud to help advance this important research, and we’re excited to support study participants during this critical next research step.
-For more information about this COVID-19 vaccine Phase 3 trial, please visit the clinical trial enrollment website.

 If you’re selected to participate, you’ll receive more information about what to do and where to go.